my1396/R-Notes/docs/0100-RStudio.md

 - In `Rmd` files, send the R code chunk output to the console. \
 By default, RStudio enables inline output (Notebook mode) on all R Markdown documents.
 You can disable notebook mode by clicking the gear button in the editor toolbar, and choosing `Chunk Output in Console`.

-    To use the console by default for all your R Markdown documentsm: Tools -> Options -> R Markdown -> Show output inline for all R Markdown documents.
+    To use the console by default for all your R Markdown documentsm: Tools -> Options -> R Markdown -> Uncheck `Show output inline for all R Markdown documents`.

 - To add comments to a function, you can type “Roxygen comment” into the Command Palette (shift+cmd+P) while the cursor is in a function and it will automatically add a template structure for writing a comment about your function.